 For More Information

-Update: Dalrock gives a deeper examination of these issues: What can’t continue, won’t.
+Important: Dalrock gives a deeper examination of these issues: What can’t continue, won’t.
 Definitely worth a look!

 Ideas!
 For shopping ideas, see my recommended books and films at Amazon.